eLearning-TUDarmstadt/moodle-tool_cleanupusers/README.md

 As the default, the sub-plugin of the University of Münster is installed and enabled and cannot be uninstalled.
 Moreover, sub-plugins that are currently in use cannot be uninstalled.
+If you implement your own subplugin it should be placed in `admin/tool/cleanupusers/userstatus`.
 ### Userstatuswwu
+This plugin selects user depending on a .txt file.
+In the installation of the plugin the path to the file has to be defined.
+The .txt file list the usernames followed by an empty space and the group name.
+If you want to adjust the group names you will need to change the hardcoded names in the plugin.
+Manually suspended users are not considered.
 ### Timechecker
+The timechecker plugin suspends and deletes user depending on the last access of the user to the platform.
+The site administrator can define custom time spans, as a default 90 days have to pass without a user logging in until the user is suspended and 365 days until the user is deleted.
+Currently, users that are manually suspended and did not log in for the defined time are also deleted.
 ## Desirable Extension
 - prohibit sending messages to suspended users